 Print out your code of ethics and post it in a highly visible, employee-only area.
 Keep it clear and concise and make sure employees are well versed in these moral expectations you have set for them.

-By now you’re familiar with hackers making headlines for breaching big-name retailers like Target and The Home Depot, but did you know they actually favor attacking small businesses?
-Symantec reports that 60% of all targeted attacks struck small and medium-size organizations.
+Hackers certainly make headlines for breaching big-name organizations like Target, Marriot Hotels, and First American Financial, but did you know they actually favor attacking small businesses?
+Ponemon Institute reports that nearly 70% of all small and medium-size businesses (SMBs) experience cyber attacks.
 Protect your business and customer data in a few simple steps:

 - Have a password policy